The equivariant cohomology of complexity one spaces: Hamiltonian circle actions on -manifolds

-Let $(M^4,\omega)$ be a symplectic four-manifold with an effective Hamiltonian $S^1$-action.
-The real-valued momentum map $\Phi: M\to \R$ is a Morse-Bott function with critical set corresponding to the fixed points.
+Let $(M^4,\omega)$ be a closed connected symplectic four-manifold with an effective Hamiltonian $S^1$-action.
+The real-valued momentum map $\Phi: M\to \R$ is a Morse-Bott function with critical set corresponding to the fixed points \cite[\S 32]{GS-book:1984}.
 Since $M$ is four-dimensional, the critical set can only consist of isolated points and two-dimensional submanifolds.
 The latter can only occur at the extrema of $\Phi$.
 The maximum and minimum of the momentum map is each attained on exactly one component of the fixed point set.
 This is the key point for our computations below.
-We call the triple $(M,\omega,\Phi)$ a {\bf Hamiltonian $S^1$-space}.